AdityaKr015/Self-Driving-Car-Road-Signs-Object-Detection-/README.md

 ### 3. **Model Training**

-•	The YOLOv8 model from Ultralytics was selected due to its high speed and accuracy.
+•	The YOLOv8m model from Ultralytics was selected due to its real time advantage, high speed and accuracy.

-•	Pre-trained YOLOv8 weights were used and fine-tuned on the custom dataset (transfer learning).
+•	Pre-trained YOLOv8 weights were used and fine tuned on the custom dataset (transfer learning).

 •	Training parameters: